 For the ultimate thrill this autumn, why not throw yourself out of an airplane from 16,500ft?
 The North Island’s highest skydive is right here in Auckland, and the views across the east and west coast on a clear and crisp autumn day are a spectacular backdrop.
 Stop in at Hallertau Brewery or The Riverhead historic tavern on your way back into the city for refreshments – both often have live music on offer as well.

-Join Auckland’s passionate rugby league fans as they support the Vodafone Warriors at their home ground of Mt Smart Stadium.
-Matches are usually played on a Friday or Saturday, and on 7 April Auckland will host the first ever NRL double header to be staged outside of Australia.
-The Super Rugby season has also kicked off for 2018 – watch the Auckland Blues play at Eden Park, or if you’re in town on a weekday you can take a behind-the-scenes tour of the stadium guided by an expert historian.
+Join Auckland's passionate rugby league fans as they support the Vodafone Warriors at their home ground of Mt Smart Stadium.
+Matches are usually played on a Friday or Saturday.
+The Super Rugby season is also underway in autumn - watch the Auckland Blues play at Eden Park, or if you’re in town on a weekday you can take behind-the-scenes tour of the stadium guided by an expert historian.